fangli/fluent-plugin-influxdb/README.md

 `password`: The password of the user, default to "root"

+`auth_method`: The authentication method, default to "param".
+You may prefer "basic_auth" to prevent leaking of credentials in request logs.

 `retry`: The finite number of retry times. default is infinite

 `use_ssl`: Use SSL when connecting to influxDB. default to false